Trump heats up culture war in appeal to Wisconsin voters

 “I saved the suburbs," Trump said Thursday of his call for federal law enforcement and national guard troops to confront protesters.
 He added that police "did a great job in Kenosha."

+Trump also previewed aid to the region's farmers, saying $13 billion would begin flowing “starting next week” to help farmers.
+He provided no details.

-Trump also took a victory lap two days after he presided over Bahrain and the United Arab Emirates recognizing Israel in a White House ceremony.
+Trump took another victory lap two days after he presided over Bahrain and the United Arab Emirates recognizing Israel in a White House ceremony.

 “I got nominated twice for the Nobel Peace Prize.
 That’s a big deal," Trump said, adding, “I should've gotten nominated seven times.”
 His supporters chanted “Nobel Peace Prize” in response.